Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 Unlike a canvas, which you draw into to affect the way it looks, other HTML elements can be styled using what is called [CSS (Cascading Style Sheets)](https://developer.mozilla.org/en-US/docs/Web/CSS).
 CSS is a language used to describe the presentation of HTML elements rendered on screen, allowing you to set things like background color, font size, font color, padding, etc.

 In p5.js, you can use a `style()` method on any element to set CSS properties.
+See the [MDN CSS reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) for a full listing of properties you can set.

 ```javascript
 var text;